 Climb the Ecuador Volcanoes with International Mountain Guides

 Ecuador is simply a great country to visit.
 It has everything from 20,000' glaciated peaks to the Amazon Jungle.
 Why more Americans don't spend time in Ecuador is beyond us.
 On our two-week trip, we will try to sample as much of this beautiful country as possible.
-Our two ascents will include Antisana (18,714') and Cayambe (18,990').
+Our two ascents will include Cayambe (18,990') and Antisana (18,714').
 Chimborazo (20,561') is available as a 3-day extension for the interested and capable climber.

 Our contacts and relationships in Ecuador make this program unique.
 The climbs themselves are only a piece of the total adventure experience with IMG in Ecuador.

 An IMG Senior Guide leads each of these programs.
-We are joined by some of the finest Ecuadorian guides.
-We've climbed with them for over two decades.
-They are dear friends and add immeasurably to your Ecuadorean experience.
-Spending time with them will make the trip even more special.
+Luke Reilly is currently at the helm and knows Ecuador as well, or better, than any US based guide.
+We are joined by some of the finest Ecuadorian guides, our lead Ecuadorian guide being Romulo Cardenas.
+We've climbed with Romulo for over three decades.
+All our Ecuadorian guides are dear friends and add immeasurably to your Ecuadorian experience.

 You will see more of Ecuador than you ever imagined.
 Our goal is to make this trip so much more than just a mountaineering experience.